getsentry/synapse/locator/README.md

 # Synapse: Locator

 ### Overview
-The locator is a lightweight, read-only service that returns the cell for a given organization by either ID or slug.
+The locator is a lightweight, read-only service that returns the cell for a given identifier: either organization (ID or slug), or project key.
 It periodically syncs with the authoritative route mappings from the control plane.
 The service is optimized for low-latency reads, and keeps a copy of all cell routes in memory at all times.
 Additionally, it stores the last copy of all routes in a durable storage, and is designed to function normally and be safe to restart in the event of control plane unavailability.

+### Organization mode vs project key mode
+The locator runs in one of two modes: `organization` or `project_key`.
+This is specified via config for standalone locator, or is passed into the constructor when the locator is initialized for an in-process locator used as a library.
+The use case for the `organization` mode is the proxy / Sentry API, and the use case for project_key mode is Relay / ingest routing.
+The locator requests data from one of the two control plane APIs based on which data type is selected.
+The rest of the locator functionality is identical in both cases.

 ### Usage examples
 There are two ways in which the locator can be used: